ECTLO: Effective Continuous-time Odometry Using Range Image for LiDAR with Small FoV: EXPERIMENT

-For better illustration, we plot the trajectories and reconstruction results on the sequences of hku\_main and hku\_zym in Fig.~\ref{fig:eva_mid40}.
+The testing data is adopted from the previous studies~\cite{lin2020loam} with a Livox Mid-40.
+Since the dataset does not have ground truth for validation, we select two sequences `loop\_hku\_main' (389m) and `loop\_hku\_zym' (290m) whose beginning and end positions are the same.

+Fig.~\ref{fig:eva_mid40} plots the trajectories of each valid method.
 It can be clearly seen that our proposed ECTLO approach achieves the lowest drift even without the extra loop closure module, which obtains the high reconstruction quality by taking advantage of the accurate continuous-time filter registration.
-Livox-mapping is the official odometry package from Livox, however, its mapping result has obvious drifts.
-When the loop closure module in LOAM\_Livox is enabled, the green line shows the corrected trajectory after loop closure, which is far away from the red line without correction.
+Livox-mapping is the official odometry package from Livox, however, its mapping results have the obvious drifts.
+It is worthy of mentioning that BALM totally fails to obtain the correct results with this small FoV LiDAR.

-To examine the gap between LiDAR-only odometry and sensor fusion methods, we compare our proposed LiDAR only approach against the state-of-the-art LiDAR-inertial odometry FAST-LIO~\cite{xu2021fast}.
-It can be observed that our method achieves the comparable results in contrast to FAST-LIO\footnote{https://github.com/hku-mars/FAST\_LIO}.
+To examine the gap between LiDAR-only odometry and sensor fusion methods, we compare our proposed LiDAR only approach against the state-of-the-art LiDAR-inertial odometry FAST-LIO2~\cite{xu2021fast} in a large-scale outdoor sequence `hkust\_campus\_01' (1524m) from R3LIVE~\cite{lin2022r} collected by Livox Avia.
+The end-to-end drift of ECTLO is 4.72m in contrast to 0.31m drift of FAST-LIO2\footnote{https://github.com/hku-mars/FAST\_LIO}.
+LOAM\_Livox cannot generalize to Livox Avia, and Livox\_mapping has large drift.
 Moreover, we plot the mapping result in Fig.~\ref{fig:hkust01}.
-It is worthy of mentioning that our approach only uses the single sensor, which is able to achieve the high quality of reconstruction in large-scale outdoor environment with rapid motions.